 - Transfer the mixture to a bowl over ice water.
 Stir occasionally until chilled, then add rum and the remaining 2 cups coconut milk.
 You can prepare the recipe up to 3 days ahead of time.
 Bring to room temperature 30 minutes before serving.
 Serve slightly chilled, or at cool room temperature with a small dollop of whipped cream on top and a dash of ground cinnamon.

 I’m so happy that you visited today!
 Thanks for reading and browsing my site!

 Make sure to share this story with someone who cares about this topic.

-I’d love to connect with you!
-Please do send comments and suggestions,
+I’d love to know what you think about this article.
+Please do send comments and suggestions.

 If you prepare any of the recipes on the site, snap a photo and send it to me!

 If you’re looking to buy a copy of my latest cookbook Latin Superfoods, you can buy it here.